What are the Types of MFA? (& the Best MFA For Your Business)

 Below are some points to consider when implementing the process of email authentication:

-• Email transmission may not always be secure, allowing unauthorised parties to intercept unencrypted messages.
-To mitigate this risk, use shorter challenge lifetimes for email magic links and OTP codes.
+- Email transmission may not always be secure, allowing unauthorised parties to intercept unencrypted messages.
+To mitigate this risk, use shorter challenge lifetimes for email magic links and one-time password (OTP) codes.

-• Email can also serve as a means of account recovery, allowing users to set an expiration time for security tokens to enhance the overall security of their accounts.
+- Email can also serve as a means of account recovery, allowing users to set an expiration time for security tokens, thereby enhancing the overall security of their accounts.

 SMS or Text Authentication